 - 10 FAQs

-What is the purpose of the storage/emulated/0 Folder?
+What’s the purpose of the storage/emulated/0 folder?

-The correct path to the documents is /storage/emulated/0/Download.
+The correct path to the documents is /storage/emulated/0/Download

 - A shortcut to the righteous path of /storage/emulated/0/Download is located at /sdcard/Download.

 - The /data/media data filesystem contains the actual contents.
 This filesystem is also linked to /storage/emulated/0 (and other mount points).

 - The Symlink Files that contain a connection to another directory or files that are in the same form as a relative.
 Technology refers to a held high an absolute address that has an impact on pathname translation.
 In 1978, both Data General’s RDOS (personal computer system software) and DEC’s personal computer systems software included external links.